michaelkmpoon/rebound_tools_js/README.md

 # rebound_tools_js
-Tools from the REBOUND N-body code translated to JavaScript
+Tools from the REBOUND N-body code (written in C) translated to JavaScript

 For Hanno Rein's planetary dynamics course (November 2021), here are REBOUND tools translated from C to JavaScript: